CAR T-cell Therapy

 CAR T-cell therapy activates a person’s immune system to fight off cancer.
 Immunotherapy is still relatively new, but it shows promise for adults and children for whom other treatments have stopped working.

 T cells are the central components of the immune system.
-In CAR T-cell therapy, T cells are first removed from a sample of blood.
-Then, in the laboratory, specialists modify the cells so they will recognize and attack cancer cells.
+In CAR T-cell therapy, T cells are collected from the patient’s blood and the blood is returned to the patient..
+Then, in a laboratory, specialists modify the T cells so they will be able to recognize and attack certain blood cancers.

 What conditions can CAR T-cell therapy treat?

-- Relapsed/Refractory Follicular Lymphoma: Yescarta (axicabtagene ciloleucel) is the FDA-approved CAR T-cell therapy for adults with follicular lymphoma after two prior lines of therapy.
+Follicular lymphoma: Yescarta is the FDA-approved CAR T-cell therapy for adults with relapsed or refractory follicular lymphoma after two prior lines of therapy.

 Find out more about how the Bone Marrow Transplant team at UCLA Health is using CAR T-cell treatment.